Michaela000/EPICHAD/project/lab_notebook_Aicha.md

 - fixed errors in preproessing of sub01 (ICA fitting and maping works now, set correct montage)

 ## week 10 (05.07.2021-11.07.2021)
-- Jupyter Notebook: plotted ICA_Components for each subject; created fixed Epochs and created Topomaps for each subject and frequency band
+- Jupyter Notebook: plotted ICA_Components for each subject; created fixed epochs and created topomaps for each subject and frequency band
+- Problems with subject 04, 14 & 18 appeared when we wanted to create the topomaps.
+(Error: There are 1 channel position not present in the DigMontage.
+The required channels are 'Cz2').
+Therefore we excluded these three subjects for further analysis
 - Jupyter Notebook Homework: look at vmin/vmax for each class (Children, Adults) and plot each frequency band again
 - Github: updated all files again (data_acess; data; overview; results; ...)